 Massachusetts native John Derian is a designer superstar and has been rightly called the "King of Decoupage".
 The Artful Hand Gallery has a new collection of John's decorative decoupage plates and paperweights including many beautiful florals, nautical and seashell designs.
-One our new favorites is the oval plate with a vintage Boston Swan Boat scene.
-I wrote about John for Cape Cod Magazine which tells the story of this unique artist and his attachment to Cape Cod.
+One of our new favorites is the oval plate with a vintage Boston Swan Boat scene.
+A couple of years ago I wrote about John for Cape Cod Magazine in which I tell the story of this unique artist and his attachment to Cape Cod.
 Download the article below:

 The view of Provincetown Harbor from the front sitting room of John Derian’s Commercial Street home is perfectly framed; it’s a lot like the composition of one of his scenic decoupage platters on display in his adjacent shop.
 The house is a showcase for Derian’s signature mix of antique and flea market finds combined with upholstered furniture of his own design.
 It is a retreat from his busy life as a designer and mer- chant in New York City, in a setting where he can slow down, and where, he says, “nature rules.”